LawrenceZ22/LawrenceZ22.github.io/_pages/about.md

   more_info: >
     <p>Me working on egocentric thermal hand pose data collection, 2023</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false  # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

 I am a 4th year BSc Computer Science student at the Univerisity of Edinburgh.
 Currently, an undergraduate student at <a href="https://maps-lab.github.io/" target="_blank">MAPS Lab</a>, supervised by <a href="https://christopherlu.github.io/" target="_blank">Dr. Chris Lu</a>.
-My research interests lie in egocentric computer vision and 3D spatial human-machine interfaces.
-I am currently working on constructing an egocentric thermal hand pose dataset alongside a temporal transformer-based hand pose estimator.
+My research interests lie in egocentric computer vision, fine-grained 3D spatial interfaces and human-robot/computer interaction.
+I am currently working on developing a temporal transformer-based hand pose estimator with an egocentric thermal hand pose dataset.

 Before coming to Edinburgh, I attended Sixth Form at <a href="https://stamfordschools.org.uk" target="_blank">Stamford Schools</a> in Lincolnshire, England, from 2018 to 2020.
 Graduated with a HeadMaster's Commendation.